In Part One of this step-by-step tutorial, we explained how to use WordPress widgets and in Part 2, you learned how to configure text widgets.

 Add a new Text widget to your sidebar, paste the content from your clipboard into the content field and click Save …

-Your custom widget is now added to the sidebar navigation area…
+Your new widget is now added to the sidebar…

 Congratulations!
-Now you know how to use and configure a number of WordPress sidebar widgets.
+Now you know how to use and configure various sidebar widgets.

 Subscribe below & receive 101+ useful WordPress tips that will help grow your business online faster ...